Table of Contents

 You may want to control your offshore team and try hard to make sure everything turns out to be perfect, under your own notion of perfection.
 This is something unfair toward your virtual team.

 If the offshore development team is hesitant to ask questions or request any type of help, there is a possibility that problems may remain unaddressed.

 By the time the issue reaches you, things may have already snowballed into a crisis.
 Avoid recurring fire drills by micromanaging.

 No individual can be perfect with a gun against their head.
 Unfortunately, constantly checking the updates will not only frustrate your remote developers but it will also lead to stress.

 Another major disadvantage of micromanaging is you will end up losing the trust of the offshore developers because most of the relationships are based on the principle of reciprocity.
-When someone feels you don’t trust them, you also start losing trust in you.
-Keep track of how often do you check-in and, most importantly, why?
+When someone feels you don’t trust them, you also start losing trust in them.
+Keep track of how often do you check in and, most importantly, why?

 Ask your team to track their own progress & share timesheets.
 Tracking progress is one of the best practices for your remote team management without affecting their productivity.